-The Crest is designed to function in a closed loop pressurized system not less than 12 psi (83 kPa) (Non-metallic system piping must have an oxygen barrier to be considered a closed loop).
+The Crest is designed to function in a closed loop pressurized system not less than 12 psi (83 kPa).
 A temperature and pressure gauge is included to monitor system pressure and outlet temperature and should be located on the boiler outlet.